pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Document uploaded](https://raw.githubusercontent.com/pluralsight/guides/master/images/b568c6a7-66d6-4e92-a6ef-3bee4cf8b7cd.png)

-We'll only require the signature of one person, the expert or consultant, so enter this role:
+We'll only require the signature of one person, so let's enter a role, *Consultant*:

 ![Role](https://raw.githubusercontent.com/pluralsight/guides/master/images/34270376-61a7-49a7-a4e8-181df90ea97c.png)